philzook58/philzook58.github.io/_posts/2026-02-18-weighted_uf.md

 Max has a nice small egraph implementation <https://github.com/mwillsey/microegg>
 I was tinkering on some variations here <https://github.com/philzook58/microegg>

+One can associate a weight with function symbols also in knuth bendix ordering.
+Maybe `*` is 10x as costly as `+`, that sort of thing.
+This is not a problem to add to the above, just makes it a touch more complex.
+A even more complex but powerful thing is to make the weights ordinals <https://www.philipzucker.com/ordinals/>  transfinite knuth bendix orderings <http://cl-informatik.uibk.ac.at/workspace/publications/11cade3.pdf>  <http://cl-informatik.uibk.ac.at/users/swinkler/bolzano/papers/WZM12.pdf> .
+A simple version of ordinals is considering appropriately lexicographically compared integers `(3,1,2) ~ 3w^2 + w + 2`.
+There are curious rules for adding and multiplying these (addition is non commutative).

 We've also been rambling up a storm on how you combine group and lattice union finds.
 Probably a post to come!

 I liked his top down pattern matcher so I copied it into python.
 It's cute!